Gene Fekete: Professional career

 After about a year of recuperation, Fekete's knee was strong enough for him to play football again.
-He was selected by the Detroit Lions in the sixth round of the 1945 NFL Draft.
+He was selected by the Detroit Lions in the sixth round of the 1945 NFL draft.
 He signed instead with the Cleveland Browns, a team set to start play in the new All-America Football Conference (AAFC) in 1946.
 The Browns were coached by Paul Brown, his old coach at Ohio State.

 During the 1946 season, Fekete shared time at fullback with Marion Motley.
 His knee injury flared up again, however, and it became clear that it could not sustain the hard knocks of a professional football season.
 He ended his playing career and got married after the Browns won the AAFC championship in 1946, for which Fekete received an $833 bonus.

-Coaching career
+Coaching and education career

-After ending his playing career, Fekete accepted a job as the coach of Northern Illinois University's football team.
-After two years in that job, he returned to Ohio State as an assistant coach under Wes Fesler in 1949.
+in 1948, Fekete accepted a job as head basketball coach, backfield coach for the football team, and physical education teacher at Northern Illinois State Teachers College—now known as Northern Illinois University.
+After a year in that job, he returned to Ohio State as an assistant coach under Wes Fesler in 1949.
 Woody Hayes took over as Ohio State's head coach in 1951, and Fekete remained on the staff until 1958.
 He coached running backs including Heisman Trophy winners Vic Janowicz and Howard "Hopalong" Cassady.
 Ohio State won two national championships while Fekete was with the team, in 1954 and 1957.

-Education career

 Frustrated at not getting a head coaching job in the college ranks and wanting to spend more time with his family and two sons, Fekete left his Ohio State coaching job.
-He tried the insurance business,then became the coach of the Columbus team in the new minor-league United Football League (1961-1964),in 1961, but resigned the following year.
-He spent four years as a World History teacher and football coach at West High School in Columbus, Ohio.
+He tried the insurance business, then became the coach of the Columbus team in the new United Football League, in 1961, but resigned the following year.
+He spent four years as a world history teacher and football coach at West High School in Columbus, Ohio.
 The 1965 Occident Yearbook p.
 88 states that Fekete "left after the first semester to become a cadet principal".
 He then moved on to North High School in Columbus as an assistant principal, followed by Franklin and Starling middle schools before serving as principal of Briggs High School for 13 years.